 By being proactive and performing these small tips, you will start to feel empowered, and your feeling overwhelmed will be decreased.

 What’s the best part?
 Your piles of clutter won’t be growing as fast.

-Which one of these 8 tips are you going to try first?
+Which one of these 8 tips are you going to try first to stop clutter before it begins?
 Share in a comment below.